songheony/fastkmeans/README.md

 While the Triton kernel uses significantly less memory than the PyTorch implementation, increasing the chunk size above 512K can result in slower performance.

+> Note: Use PyTorch 2.7.1 or newer if using the Triton backend on AMD or Intel GPUs.

 ### Speed

 Below is `fastkmeans` benchmarked against `faiss` on a single RTX 4090 GPU, with 128-dimensional data points at various data scales that will commonly be used in ColBERT-style indexing (8192, 16384, 32768, 65536, and 131072 clusters, each with w/ cluster_size*100 data points).